Welcome Message From Carl Augusto

 Narrator 1: A web page showing a man and woman smiling with a toddler boy.

-That's why we've created the FamilyConnect web site.
-It's designed to give parents of visually impaired children a place to support each other, share their stories and concerns, and find resources on raising their children from birth to adulthood.
+Narrator 2: That’s why we’ve created the FamilyConnect website.
+It’s designed to give parents of visually impaired children a place to support each other, share their stories and concerns, and find resources on raising their children from birth to adulthood.

 AFB President and CEO Carl Augusto welcomes you.